samuk/Open-Pi/compliance/Manual.md

 Required items:
 - A CM4 compatible compute module
-- USB type A to USB mini cable – to connect to a personal computer; used for powering the board and uploading new Android image to the NAND memory (if your board has 4GB NAND), can also be used to access the Linux of the board
+- USB type A to USB mini cable – to connect to a personal computer; used for powering the board and uploading
 - Input device – either a mouse/keyboard or touchscreen LCD
 - Output device – either HDMI cable + native HDMI monitor/screen/projector; or USB-SERIAL-
 CABLE-F + personal computer (for Linux and/or Android debugging)
-- SD card with compatible image – if you have the board version with NO additional NAND memory you will need it to use one of the images available.
+- SD card with compatible Linux image .

 Recommended items:
 - External USB hub – to split the USB_HOST mounted on the board; you need that to connect more USB devices
-- External power supply unit – 5V DC, 5W required – for optimal power
+- External power supply unit – 12V DC, 5W required – for optimal power
 - Open Pi-enclosure – an aesthetic box specially made for the board that protects it from dust and accidental short-circuits
-- Small heatsink for the processor – during long video playbacks the Open Pi processor might heat up
+- Heatsink or fan for the processor – during long video playbacks the Open Pi processor might heat up
 - External M.2 hard disk drive (proper cables sold separately)
 - Ethernet cable for wired Ethernet

 Important note on requirements:
-The board works with M.2 disks that can be powered by 5V source from the board!
+The board works with M.2 disks
 It is a very good idea to have a USB-SERIAL-CABLE or similar cable since it allows you to:
 1. Change display output settings for Debian easily
 2. Debug the board via any personal computer even if there are problems with the video output